DylanVann/gatsby-transformer-cloudinary/README.md

 # gatsby-transformer-sharp

-Creates `ImageSharp` nodes from image types that are supported by the [Sharp](https://github.com/lovell/sharp) image processing library and provides fields in their GraphQL types for processing your images in a variety of ways including resizing, cropping, and creating responsive images.
+Creates `ImageCloudinary` nodes from image types that are supported by the [Sharp](https://github.com/lovell/sharp) image processing library and provides fields in their GraphQL types for processing your images in a variety of ways including resizing, cropping, and creating responsive images.